Did you know?

 What are the most important documents relating to my Rado?

-Keep the sales warranty or service warranty which are valid for 24 months.
+Keep the sales warranty or service warranty.
 You should also keep a copy of your instruction manual in case you need it.

 Where can my watch be serviced?